 To overcome these as a business model, I welcome positive suggestions for the items discussed.
 There are committed volunteers to a new niche in creative expression.

 I am here to learn about the entertainment industry, and to offer something considered outside of the context of pure market strategy:

 Social media during the pre-production stage tests for audience focus group feasibility.
 I can promise you, it is NOT as straight forward as one may think.
 Should that be of interest, contact me: firstname.lastname@example.org and leave a voice-message at 1-858-345-2877.

 Thank you very much for reading my bio.
 I appreciate it.

-Unique traits: Online, social media entertainment and performance for over 5 years.
-More than fooling around with roleplay (RP) - a more polished and professional presentation with integrity to the original content creators.
+Unique traits: Online, social media entertainment and performance for over 9 years.
+Roleplay (RP) - a more polished and professional presentation with integrity to the original content creators.
 Thoughtful, well-research and balanced promotion in social media engagement and strong risk management procedures.